WHY CHOOSE BREEDEN LAW OFFICE:

 LGBTQ law has been constantly changing over the past few decades.
 Many legal issues involving same-sex partners and their families are handled in the same manner as those of opposite-sex couples; however, there are some distinctions.
 Law involving lesbian, gay, bisexual, transgender, and queer issues can be complex.

-With more than 20 years of experience, North Carolina family lawyer Jonathan Breeden can answer your questions about marriage, divorce, and other LGBTQ issues.
-Contact him today at (919) 661-4970 to discuss how he can help you.
+With more than 25 years of experience, Cary divorce lawyer Jonathan Breeden can answer your questions about marriage, divorce, and other LGBTQ issues.

 In June 2015, the United States Supreme Court set a historical precedent when it overturned same-sex marriage bans in Obergefell v.
 Hodges.
 This case was a major victory for same-sex partners.
 Lower courts had already overturned same-sex marriage bans in many states, including North Carolina, but the Supreme Court’s decision meant that same-sex marriages could be performed in all 50 states and must be recognized by all 50 states.